roycebranning/ideation/fidem/genesis.md

   9. Manage memory queue
     1. why: fluid memory is limited, cache everything for later

-Elos is composed of several smaller parts, each of its composite parts are small and sharp.
-These composable pieces together form a whole
+Elos is composed of several composite parts, each of which is small and sharp and specific.

-##### So then, the problem:
+##### Crux

-You know what to do, and, mostly, how to do it.
+We know what to do, and, mostly, how to do it.

-You do not have the mental bandwidth to manage and plan your course of action while you carry it out.
+We do not have the mental bandwidth to manage and plan our course of action while we carry it out.

-Elos manages doing.
+Elos manages action.